dozieeze/DFT-Hub-U-ML-Predictor/README.md

 **Explanation:**
 - **Purpose:** This function performs Leave-One-Out Cross-Validation (LOO-CV) to evaluate multiple regression models on multiple target variables.
 - **Process:** For each model and each target variable, it trains the model on all but one sample (leaving one out) and tests on the left-out sample.
 This process repeats until every sample has been left out once.
+- **Scaling:** The features are scaled using 'StandardScaler' to standardize the dataset by removing the mean and scaling to unit variance.
+The scaler is fit to the training data and then used to transform both the training and test data.
+This is essential because many machine learning algorithms perform better when features are on the same scale.
+Standardization helps in improving the performance and training stability of the models.
 - **Outputs:** It returns evaluation results (average metrics across all folds) and detailed data for the best performing fold for each model and target.
 The best fold is determined based on the Mean Squared Error (MSE) of the test set.